josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 2. Occupy all rebel territories and transfer control to Vassal Hudavendigar
 3. Achieve 45%+ warscore
 4. Wait for AI Vassal Hudavendigar to make peace
-5. Observe that AI Vassal chooses white peace instead of annexing the Secessionists, even though annexation only costs 2 peace offer points
+5. Observe that AI Vassal chooses White Peace instead of annexing the Secessionists, even though annexation only costs 2 Peace Offer points
-6. Observe that Byzantium loses 7 locations which become new Secessionists, becoming a Vassal of Eretnids
+6. Observe that Byzantium loses 7 Locations which become new Secessionists, becoming a Vassal of Eretnids

 **Steps to observe Issue 7** (Overlord Forced to Join):